14 Top-Rated Hiking Trails In Washington State

 The road leading to the Ape Cave is closed seasonally for snowy conditions.
 Before you plan your visit, check with the Mount Saint Helens National Volcanic Monument for more information.

-#9 Lake Ann Trail, Mount Baker-Snoqualmie National Forest
+#9 Lake Ann Trail, Mount Baker-Snoqualmie National Forest, Washington State

-The Lake Anne route is a 9.5-mile out-and-back hike near Maple Falls, WA.
-A great area for wildlife sightings, the route is rated as moderate and is best from July until October.
+The Lake Anne hike is a 9.5-mile out-and-back hike near Maple Falls, WA.
+A great area for wildlife sightings, the trail is rated as moderate and is best from July until October.
 Dogs are allowed on this nature walk and you’ll need a Northwest Forest Pass to park your car.

 This trek begins in the cooler temperatures of the woods and descends about 2 miles into a meadow and the banks of Swift Creek.
 From there, it takes you uphill about 1000 feet in the next two miles, through boulder fields and meadows, until you reach Lake Ann, roughly 2,400 feet above the trailhead.